openwi-re/editions/019/edition.md

 `Chris Helgren / Reuters`

 ### As You Already Know
 The Paradise Papers have been [leaked](https://www.theguardian.com/news/2017/nov/05/paradise-papers-leak-reveals-secrets-of-world-elites-hidden-wealth?CMP=Share_AndroidApp_New_Post), revealing the financial secrets of the global elite.

 Environmentalists [protested](http://www.bbc.com/news/science-environment-41859283) Donald Trump's proposition to the United Nations that coal is a potential solution to climate change.

 An ISIS-inspired terrorist [killed](https://www.nytimes.com/interactive/2017/10/31/nyregion/manhattan-truck-attack.html?_r=0) eight people in a New York City truck attack.

 Jenna Abrams, a popular right-wing blogger, turns out to never have even [existed](https://www.thedailybeast.com/jenna-abrams-russias-clown-troll-princess-duped-the-mainstream-media-and-the-world).

+Russian trolls tricked over forty celebrities into [resharing](https://www.nbcnews.com/tech/social-media/trump-other-politicians-celebs-shared-boosted-russian-troll-tweets-n817036) divisive propaganda.

 The United States has [backed out](http://thehill.com/policy/international/358560-us-backs-out-of-global-oil-anti-corruption-effort) of an international oil anti-corruption effort.

 Paul Manafort was [revealed](http://www.cnn.com/2017/10/31/politics/manafort-3-passports/index.html) to have three different passports and a phone registered under a fake name.
 He was [paid](https://www.pri.org/stories/2017-10-30/paul-manafort-earned-600000-month-pro-russia-party-says-ukrainian-report) $600,000 per month by a pro-Russia party, and Ukraine has expressed [willingness](http://www.cbc.ca/news/politics/ukraine-manafort-investigation-1.4382033) to provide information against him.

  Medical marijuana is now [legal](http://www.thenews.pl/1/9/Artykul/333153,Medical-use-of-cannabis-officially-legal-in-Poland) in Poland.

  At least 200 North Koreans were [killed](https://www.malaysiakini.com/news/400184#2QCk0qwG12aTpRCB.99) in a tunnel collapse.

 ### The Ideas